Cog-Creators/Red-DiscordBot/docs/getting_started.rst

   * **Description**

-    A detailled description of what the command does, with details about how it must be used.
+    A detailed description of what the command does, with details about how it must be used.

   * **Arguments**